lewagon/data-engineering-setup/_partials/ubuntu_vm_test.md

 We've used two ansible playbooks to configure our Virtual Machine.
 Let's run some manual checks in the terminal to make sure that everything has installed correctly.

-❗ If any of these checks error out, raise a ticket with a teacher.
+❗ If any of these checks error out, raise a ticket with a TA 🙋

 #### Python